 See the links below for the list of NIHR SPCR funded projects at Cambridge:

-Professor Richard Hobbs, Head of Department at University of Oxford’s Nuffield Department of Primary Care Health Sciences, has been re-appointed as Director and is leading the School, working closely with members to develop the business strategy and research and capacity programme.
+Professor Richard Hobbs, Head of Department at University of Oxford’s Nuffield Department of Primary Care Health Sciences, was appointed as Director and led the School until March 2021, working closely with members to develop the business strategy and research and capacity programme.

 PCU research funded by the School

-The Cambridge Primary Care Unit is extending academic capacity in primary care locally, and collaborating with other members of the School in generating high quality research evidence to underpin delivery of health care in the community.
+The Cambridge Primary Care Unit is extending academic capacity in primary care locally.
+We collaborated with other members of the School in generating high quality research evidence to underpin delivery of health care in the community.